Top 25 best strategy games for iPhone and iPad (iOS)

 Fire Emblem: Heroes

-Much like every other game in this list, things will kick off pretty easy, but the more you play, the harder it'll get.
+Much like every other game in this list, things will kick off pretty easily, but the more you play, the harder it'll get.
 Each decision and battle you take part in could result in a failed mission if you didn't take the preparatory steps required beforehand.

 Want even more FEH?
 Then make sure to check our Fire Emblem Heroes review!Download Fire Emblem: Heroes